AndrewHazelden/Mental_Ray_Syntax_Highlighter/Docs/home.md

 ## mental ray IDE Tools ##

-There is a new set of mental ray IDE (Integrated Development Environment) scripts available for TextWrangler and BBEdit that boost your productivity when working with and setting up mental ray standalone.
+In addition to the syntax highligher modules, a suite of mental ray IDE (Integrated Development Environment) tools are provided.
+These scripts work with BBEdit and TextWrangler.
+This collection of rendering TD centric scripts will boost your productivity when working with mental ray standalone, or mental ray for Maya.

 ![mental ray Scripts Menu](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/mentalray-textwrangler-menus.gif)